sadir06/Project_Brief/personal_statements/Sumukh's Reflection.md

 ## Reflection

-This project really deepened my understanding of processor design.
-The most valuable part for me was getting hands-on with data and control hazards, and learning how to implement forwarding and branch prediction to handle them.
-I also enjoyed building the 2-way set associative cache.
-Implementing the TLB with LRU replacement and dirty bits helped connect what I learned in both my instruction architecture and software systems lectures.
-I even had to approach both lecturers to figure out certain design details (for the LRU cache), which made the whole experience feel very real.
-Despite the complexity—especially the pipeline timing and FSM debugging—seeing the full processor run with forwarding, branching, and caching was incredibly rewarding.
+This project transformed my understanding of processor design from theoretical concepts to concrete hardware implementation.
+The most valuable part for me was getting hands-on experience with data and control hazards, learning how to implement forwarding and branch prediction to handle them efficiently.
+Building the 2-way set-associative cache was particularly engaging—implementing the FSM with LRU replacement and dirty bit tracking helped connect concepts from both my Instruction Architecture and Software Systems modules.
+I even approached both lecturers to clarify certain design details (particularly the LRU flip-bit strategy), which made the whole experience feel authentic and professionally relevant.

+### Technical Growth

+The cache implementation was my most significant learning experience.
+Debugging the shadow address issue with Deniz taught me that even when the pipeline is "stalled," signals can still fluctuate due to forwarding and intermediate states.
+Using GTKWave to trace through multi-cycle cache operations revealed timing relationships I hadn't fully appreciated.
+The writeback loop bug taught me the importance of exhaustive state machine testing—every state transition path must be verified.

+Implementing the forwarding unit required careful understanding of pipeline timing.
+Initially, I had bugs where forwarding wasn't working correctly because I wasn't checking the `RegWrite` signals in MEM and WB stages (disabled instructions shouldn't forward).
+This taught me that control signals are just as important as data signals for correctness.

 Adding the Branch Target Buffer as a stretch goal was particularly enjoyable—it was exciting to see how a relatively simple hardware addition (a 64-entry prediction table) could provide such significant performance improvements.
-The challenge of integrating the BTB lookup into the fetch stage, passing prediction signals through the pipeline, and implementing misprediction detection really helped me understand how modern processors achieve high performance through speculative execution.
-This project reinforced my interest in computer architecture and significantly improved my SystemVerilog skills.
+The challenge of integrating the BTB lookup into the fetch stage, passing prediction signals through the pipeline registers, and implementing misprediction detection really helped me understand how modern processors achieve high performance through speculative execution.

-As a team, we worked systematically through each goal.
-We split tasks clearly, and I learned the importance of coordinating dependencies—especially when I needed Ambre’s part finished before I could start mine.
-To manage this, I communicated timelines early and used the waiting time to research and plan my implementation.
-Once she finished, I fetched her branch and layered my changes on top.

-As the repo master, I set up a clean Git structure with a single main branch and multiple feature branches (one for each of our implementations).
-I also created extra branches for each milestone (e.g., single-cycle CPU, pipelined CPU) to make future testing and rollback easy.
-Early on, I helped teammates with Git basics like creating PRs and reviewing merges.
-We made sure that every PR was reviewed by the whole team before merging to main.
+### Collaborative Insights

+Working with Deniz on cache debugging sessions was invaluable.
+His waveform analysis skills complemented my FSM design knowledge—he could spot timing issues I missed, while I could trace the state machine logic.
+When we discovered the address instability problem, we spent several hours in GTKWave before identifying that the Execute stage address signals were changing during stalls.
+This collaborative debugging approach was far more effective than working in isolation.

+Coordinating with Lila on memory interface changes when extending the cache was crucial.
+I had to ensure that my cache controller's byte-level operation support matched her data memory module's capabilities.
+This taught me the importance of clearly defined interfaces and communicating changes early.

+### Lessons Learned

+The most important lesson was that correct logic isn't enough—timing relationships are equally critical.
+The pipeline register timing issue (negedge vs posedge) that Deniz discovered in my register file design reinforced this.
+I had implemented logically correct code, but the clock edge choice created race conditions.

+I also learned the value of systematic verification.
+Creating test scripts to verify forwarding worked before integrating it into the full pipeline saved significant debugging time later.
+Testing each component in isolation, then integrating incrementally, proved far more effective than trying to debug the entire system at once.

+### Conclusion

 Overall, this project was an invaluable introduction to hardware design.
 I gained a much deeper understanding of how modern CPUs handle instructions, especially with pipelining and caching.
-I also strengthened my Git workflow skills and learned what it feels like to work in an engineering team shipping real features.
-It was challenging at times, but figuring out the implementation details made it genuinely rewarding.
+Implementing the execute stage, cache controller, and BTB significantly improved my SystemVerilog skills and gave me confidence in designing complex hardware systems.
+As the repo master, I strengthened my Git workflow skills and learned what it feels like to work in an engineering team shipping real features.

+Despite the challenges—especially pipeline timing issues and FSM debugging—seeing the full processor successfully run all tests with forwarding, branch prediction, and caching was incredibly rewarding.
+The debugging sessions, though sometimes frustrating, were where the most learning happened.
+This project reinforced my interest in computer architecture and demonstrated that hardware design requires both careful planning and iterative problem-solving.